 The Most Common Offenders

-The most common food sensitivities found in people with Hashimoto’s are gluten, dairy, soy, grains (corn, in particular), nightshades (potatoes, tomatoes, and peppers), nuts, and seeds.
+The most common food sensitivities found in people with Hashimoto’s are gluten, dairy, soy, grains (corn, in particular), nuts, seeds, and nightshades (eggplants, potatoes, tomatoes, and peppers).
+Caffeine and alcohol also tend to be problematic.

-In surveying my readers and clients, I’ve found that about 93 percent have felt better on a gluten free diet.
-Another 75 percent reported feeling better on a dairy free diet, 73 percent felt better grain free, and another 60 percent said they felt better soy free.
-Egg and nightshade free diets were helpful 40 percent and 35 percent of the time, respectively.
+In surveying my readers and clients, I’ve found that about 93 percent have felt better on a gluten-free diet.
+Another 75 percent reported feeling better on a dairy-free diet, 73 percent felt better off grains, and another 60 percent said they felt better soy free.
+Egg- and nightshade-free diets were helpful 40 and 35 percent of the time, respectively.

 Gluten